jasonlewis/basset/README.md

 In some cases you may want to link to external assets, such as jQuery hosted by Google.
 Don't stress, simply write the full URL and Basset will handle it for you.

-**Note: If the asset is unable to load it may cause problems with other assets, this issue will be addressed soon.**

 ## Route Based Loading
 So far I've been showing you how to use inline assets, but the best part about Basset is the route based loading.